-• After each use, all surfaces of the trolleys, wheel barrows or bins should be washed with soap and water and disinfected with 0.5% chlorine solution
+• After each use, all surfaces of the trolleys, wheel barrows or bins should be washed with soap and water and disinfected with 0.5% chlorine solution.
+This should be done in designated areas

 Transport to Final Disposal Site

 When the waste is to be moved to final disposal site, special handling or packaging is necessary to keep bags intact and to ensure containment of the waste.
 The following procedures should be followed: